 As a result, this area is mostly misunderstood by scientists and researchers, who cannot accurately determine why some parrots are faster than others.

 How Far Do Parrots Fly?

 How far a parrot flies comes down to the species.

 Larger parrots that are at less risk of predation tend to maintain a flying radius of 1,500-3,000 acres.
 This allows them to forage for food and water while remaining in the vicinity of their territory.

 That being said, parrots like macaws can easily travel up to 50-100 miles a day looking for food and shelter, especially during dry seasons in the rainforest when food isn’t so readily available.

-It’s thought that parrots who live for at least 15 years can fly up to 2 million miles in their lifetime.
-This is the equivalent of flying four times around the moon and back.
+It’s thought that parrots who live for at least 15 years can fly up to 2 million miles in their lifetime, which is the equivalent of flying four times around the moon and back.

-Generally speaking, it’s thought that parrot species below can travel the following distances at a time:
+It’s thought that these parrot species can travel the following distances at a time:

 - Orange-bellied parrots: 150 km without stopping